 On non-circ systems, Pump 1 low and the ozone generator will run during filtration.
-On circ systems, the ozone will run with the circ pump.

-The system is factory-programmed with one filter cycle that will run in the evening (assuming the time-of-day is properly set) when energy rates are often lower.
+On circ systems, the ozone will generally run with the circ pump, but can be limited to filtration cycles.
+The system is factory programmed with one filter cycle that will run in the evening (assuming the time of day is properly set) when energy rates are often lower.
 The filter time and duration are programmable.
-(See page 10) A second filter cycle can be enabled as needed.

-At the start of each filter cycle, the blower (if there is one) or Pump 2 (if there is one) will run briefly to purge its plumbing to maintain good water quality.
+A second filter cycle can be enabled as needed.
+At the start of each filter cycle, the water devices like blower, mist device (if these exist) and other pumps will run briefly to purge the plumbing to maintain good water quality.